Urmendiz/holbertonschool-zero_day/0x03-git/README.md

-This project is about Git and its branches
+This project is about Git and its branches options